-Becky White is a mixed media artist with a
+Becky White is a self taught mixed media artist with a

 The creative process starts with a simple question.